dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

 simple science of modeling processes with feedback loops... basically.
 If you know a lot about Systems theory.

+...

-to model processesIn business, you'll need to know a bit of systems theory to design logistics, reporting, robust inventory and processes.
+to model processes In business, you'll need to know a bit of systems theory to design logistics, reporting, robust inventory and processes.
 Thanks PersonalMBA...
 That's if you are